The investigations and hypotheses of Frederik van Eeden

 Van Eeden reported a detail that struck him: the young man whom the piece of cloth given to the medium had belonged to, had made a first attempt to suicide, cutting his throat.
 He had survived, but his voice had remained hoarse due to the wound in his throat, and while he was talking he was subjected to very peculiar coughs.
 When van Eeden first showed the piece of cloth to Mrs. Thopson, the medium's voice began to grow hoarser and from time to time she had coughs identical to those of his suicidal friend.
 This phenomenon increased during subsequent sittings, until it occurred regularly and continuously, and did not cease until van Eeden left England, taking the flannel piece with him.
 In a sense, at least in this case, it seems that distance could have an effect on the phenomenon occurrence.

 Being an attentive and scrupulous observer, endowed with a critical spirit, van Eeden not only investigated and noted precisely what happened and was communicated during the sittings, but did not fail to record the variations in his psychological orientation resulting from the observed facts.
-This detached critical attitude is very important, because usually humans are completely involved and immersed in their own psychic reactions, with which they identify.
+This detached critical attitude is very important, because usually humans are completely involved and immersed in the reactions of their own psyche, with which they identify.
 During a first series of sittings with Mrs. Thompson, in November and December 1899, van Eeden had become convinced that his friend, who had committed suicide fifteen years earlier, and of whom he had brought the relic he had given to the medium (a piece of cloth from the suicide's jacket), really continued to live as a spirit and was able to communicate with him through the medium's control.
 This conviction derived from a certain number of small details which, taken together, gave the impression of evident proof.
 According to van Eeden, the hypothesis that these details had been guessed by chance was simply absurd, while the telepathy hypothesis seemed to him forced and unsatisfactory.

 However, once back home, on reviewing the material of the sittings he realized that the communications also contained shortcomings and inaccuracies that would be inexplicable if he had really talked with his dead friend, who in his life would never have made such mistakes.
 What struck Van Eeden most was the fact that the errors concerned precisely those details of which he himself was not aware, and therefore had not been able to detect at the time.
 As a result his opinion changed: although he always recognized the extraordinary and supernormal character of the facts, and continued to reject the hypotheses of fraud or coincidence, he began to doubt his first impression of having really had to do with his friend's spirit, and came to the conclusion to have interacted only with the medium, who – gifted with an unconscious power of acquiring information beyond our reach – had embodied the spirit of the deceased in perfect good faith.
 According to van Eeden, the medium's subconscious psyche had to be able to capture and interpret some minimum clues provided by the sitter: how else could otherwise be explained the correct information given on so many small details of which he was aware, and the errors on those details which he was not aware of?